University of Wisconsin–La Crosse: Colleges and schools

-Engineering dual degree partnerships
+The College of Science and Health accounts for just over half of UWL's total enrollment.
+The 11 departments of the college offer 47 undergraduate and 14 graduate degree programs.
+In addition to a degree 14 pre-professional programs are offered.
+The Athletic Training, Chemistry, Clinical Laboratory Science, Medical Dosimetry, Nuclear Medicine Technology, Occupational Therapy, Physical Therapy, Physician Assistant, Radiation Therapy, Recreation Management, Public Health and Therapeutic Recreation programs are all fully accredited.
+The college also offers a Doctor of Physical Therapy (DPT) degree which was ranked #39 in the nation by U.S. News & World Report.
+The doctoral offering is a 34-month program with roughly 45 students.

+Partnerships

-UW–La Crosse partners with the University of Wisconsin–Madison, the University of Wisconsin-Milwaukee, the University of Wisconsin-Platteville, and the University of Minnesota Twin Cities in a program that allows students to complete three years of study at UWL before transferring to the partnership university for two years to complete the science or engineering portion of a dual degree.
+UW–La Crosse partners with the University of Wisconsin–Madison, the University of Wisconsin–Milwaukee, the University of Wisconsin–Platteville, and the University of Minnesota in a program that allows students to complete three years of study at UWL before transferring to the partnership university for two years to complete the science or engineering portion of a dual degree.

+Undergraduate admissions

+Undergraduate admission to UW–La Crosse is classified as "selective" by the Carnegie Classification of Institutions of Higher Education.
+The Princeton Review gives UW–La Crosse an "Admissions Selectivity Rating" of 84.
+The university extends offers of admission to, on average, around 80% of all applicants yearly after holistic review that includes examination of academic rigor, recommendations, essays, and high school performance, and admissions test scores, when submitted.

+Incoming freshmen average an ACT score of 25 and a median high school class rank in the 80th percentile, the second highest academic profile in the UW System.
+In fall 2023, 60 high school valedictorians were represented in the incoming freshman class.
+UW–La Crosse also bolstered an 86.5% retention rate of 2022-23 first-year freshman returning to UWL their next year, the second highest in the UW System after the University of Wisconsin–Madison.

 Rankings and recognition

-In 2022, U.S. News & World Report ranked UWL #124 among public "national universities" and number two in Wisconsin behind UW-Madison and ahead of UW-Milwaukee.
-Within the same report UWL ranked #250 across all national universities, public or private.
+In the 2025 U.S. News & World Report college rankings, the University of Wisconsin–La Crosse was ranked 28th out of 165 regional master's universities in the Midwest.
 In 2014 Kiplinger's Personal Finance, ranked the university fourth on its list of the "25 Best College Values Under $30,000 a Year".

 Student life

+As of the fall 2023 semester, UW-La Crosse enrollment stood at 10,327 with 9,406 undergraduate students, 921 graduate students representing 36 states and international students representing 30 countries.

 UW-La Crosse offers over 175 different student organizations in a wide range of areas, including academic, religious, cultural, athletic, political, social, and other organizations.
 Intramural sports programs are also available to students.
-The Physical Education Club, which was formed in 1912, is the longest continuously operating organization at the school.
+The Physical Education Club, which was formed in 1912, is the longest-continuously operating organization at the school.

 Greek life plays a small role at UWL.
 Only about 1% of men and 1% of women in the student body are members of a social fraternity or sorority.
-The six social fraternities represented on campus are Delta Sigma Phi, Sigma Tau Gamma, Sigma Alpha Epsilon, Chi Phi, Lambda Chi Alpha, and Kappa Sigma; while the three sororities represented are Alpha Xi Delta, Tri Sigma, and Alpha Phi.
 Delta Sigma Phi is the only Greek organization on campus with a fraternity house.
-The Eta Rho chapter of the Delta Sigma Pi professional business fraternity is a coed option for students of the College of Business Administration.